 Hard Lump on Collarbone

 Your lump can signal a self-limiting disease if it persists for over three weeks.
 These kinds of bumps do not need additional evaluation, but it nevertheless makes sense to speak with your physician to be on the secure side.
-You need to be more worried about a lump that lasts for more than a couple weeks.
+You need to be more worried about a lump that lasts for more than a couple of weeks.

 Below are several additional reasons to get a hard lump on the collarbone.